 While you’re doing some manual reviews, why not use the Amazon Keyword tool?
 This brilliant device gives you the autofill suggestions that Amazon has for the keywords you want to target.

-Make Amazon a part of your keyword strategy and your SEO strategy will be built on a foundation that’s designed to sell the value of your ecommerce brand to people who want to buy from you.
+Make sure your SEO agency adds Amazon as a part of your keyword strategy and your SEO strategy will be built on a foundation that’s designed to sell the value of your ecommerce brand to people who want to buy from you.